 Camping during COVID-19 – our experiences in England

-We have several camping trips planned in the summer of 2020 so I’ve started this post in July and will update it as we roll along.
+This post includes a round-up of our camping trips in the summer of 2020.
+I started writing this post in July and updated it as we rolled along.

-Here’s what I can tell you about our experience of camping during COVID-19 so far.
+Below is what I can tell you about our experience of camping during COVID-19, but first…